 Each value of the security node is protected by a threshold.
-For example, we need threshold for "Launch_Mission=Yes" and another threshold for "Launch Mission=No" so that the malicious user cannot infer the exact value of this attribute above the thresholds.
-When the data administrator proposes a threshold value based on the required protection level, he/she can check the sensitivity values of the closest attributes on each inference channel .
-If one of these inference channels is too sensitive which means that a small change in the attribute value can resulted in exceeding the threshold, then the threshold needs to be tightened to make it less sensitive.
+For example, we need threshold for "Launch_Mission=Yes" and another threshold for "Launch_Mission=No" so that the malicious user cannot infer the exact value of this attribute above thresholds.
+When the data administrator proposes a threshold value based on the required protection level, he/she can check the sensitivity values of closest attributes on inference channels.
+If one of these inference channels is too sensitive which means a small change in the attribute value can resulted in exceeding the threshold, then the threshold needs to be tightened to make it less sensitive.
+In the case that the threshold cannot be further lowered to satisfy the sensitivity constraints, we can block the access to the closest attribute to the security node on the most sensitive inference channel, so that the accessible nodes on that inference channel are less sensitive to the threshold of the security node.

-Fig. 15.15(a).
-A portion of the inference channel in the Bayesian network from the example
+Fig. 15(a).
+A portion of an inference channel in the Bayesian network from the example.

-Fig. 15.15(b).
-The sensitivity of corresponding attribute nodes in (a) to the security node at selected initial values x_0 .
+Fig. 15(b).
+The sensitivity of corresponding attribute nodes in 15(a) to the security node at selected initial values x_0 .

-15.10 Conclusion
+10. Conclusion

-In this chapter we present a technique that prevents users from inferring sensitive information from a series of seemingly innocuous queries.
+In this paper we present a technique that prevents users from inferring sensitive information from a series of seemingly innocuous queries.
 Compared to the deterministic inference approach in previous works, we include non-deterministic relations into inference channels for query-time inference detection.
 Specifically, we extract possible inference channels from probabilistic data dependency, the database schema and the semantic knowledge and construct a semantic inference model (SIM).
 The SIM links represent the possible inference channels from any attribute to the set of pre-assigned sensitive attributes.
 The parameters of attributes in SIM can be computed in polynomial time in terms of the rows and columns of the relational table.
-The SIM is then instantiated by specific instances and reduced to a semantic inference graph (SIG) for inference, the SIG can be mapped into a Bayesian network so that available Bayesian network tools can be used for evaluating the inference probability along the inference channels .
+The SIM is then instantiated by specific instances and reduced to a semantic inference graph (SIG) for inference violation detection at query time.
+To reduce computation complexity for inference, the SIG can be mapped into a Bayesian network so that available Bayesian network tools can be used for evaluating the inference probability along the inference channels.
 Therefore, our proposed approach can be scalable to large systems.

 When a user poses a query, the detection system will examine his/her past query log and calculate the probability of inferring sensitive information from answering the posed query.
-The query request will be denied if it can infer sensitive information with the probability exceeding the pre-specified threshold.
-We find that the Bayesian network is able to preserve the structure of the inference channels , which is very useful in providing accurate as well as scalable inference violation detection .
+The query request will be denied if it can infer sensitive information with probability exceeding the pre-specified threshold.
+We find Bayesian network is able to preserve the structure of inference channels, which is very useful in providing accurate and scalable inference violation detection.

-In the multiple-user inference environment, the users can share their query answers to collaboratively infer sensitive information .
+In the multiple-user inference environment, the users can share their query answers to collaboratively infer sensitive information.
 Collaborative inference is related to the collaboration level as well as the inference channels of the user-posed queries.
-For inference violation detection , we developed a collaborative inference model that combines the collaborators' query log sequences into inference channels to derive the collaborative inference of sensitive information .
+For inference violation detection, we developed a collaborative inference model that combines the collaborators' query log sequences into inference channels to derive the collaborative inference of sensitive information.